Latest SeedProd News

 Can I autoplay videos in WordPress?

 Yes, but browsers like Chrome and Safari often block autoplay unless the video is muted.
-To improve user experience and meet accessibility standards, autoplay videos should start without sound and include visible play controls.
-Many page builders and video plugins, including SeedProd, let you toggle autoplay and mute settings easily.
+To meet browser requirements and accessibility standards, autoplay videos should start without sound and include visible play controls.

 More Helpful WordPress Guides